Riyan-Aditya/myblog/_posts/2020-09-17-End-to-end-ML-project-practice.md

 ---
-title: "Project 1 - End to End ML Project"
+title: "End to End ML Project tutorial from Chapter 2 of the Hands-on Machine Learning book"
+description: My first attempt to follow an example of an end to end ML project.
 date: "2020-09-17"
 ---